web3/web3.js/docs/docs/guides/17_migration_from_other_libs/index.md

 // for ambiguous functions (two functions with the same
 // name), the signature must also be specified message = await contract['getMessage(string)']('nice');
-// and to call the overloaded method without a parameter: message = await contract['getMessage()']();
+// and to call the overladed method without a parameter: message = await contract['getMessage()']();

 // in v6